ratosh/pirarucu/README.md

 # Pirarucu

-A Kotlin Chess Engine with Universal Chess Interface protocol support with more than 2950 CCRL Rating.
+A Kotlin Chess Engine with Universal Chess Interface protocol support and more than 2950 CCRL Rating.

 ## Results